 Family support and connection are one of the most important factors in the lives of transgender people, particularly individuals with mental health or substance abuse issues.

-There are also support groups available at LGBTQ centers across the United States where people can find a supportive community.
+There are also support groups available at LGBTQ community and treatment centers across the United States where people can find a supportive community.

 3. Obtain Adequate Health Insurance